 17. Reverse Proxy

-A reverse proxy is the technique employed by CDNs that drives the functionality of their proxy servers.
-The term indicates that the proxy server is acting entirely in the stead of the origin server.
+A reverse proxy is a technique employed by CDNs that drives the functionality of their proxy servers.
+The term indicates that the proxy server is acting entirely instead of the origin server.
 The reverse proxy technique enables CDN providers to alter, adjust, re-route, or filter content or requests to achieve desired optimizations or outcomes.